Twitter usage: Reporting of current events

 In September 2010, Twitter was a key stream of communication by the media inside a Connecticut courtroom during the Cheshire, Connecticut, home invasion murders trial.

 While video cameras were not allowed, Connecticut State Supreme Court Judge Jon C. Blue allowed electronic devices for text transmission during the Stephen Hayes trial.
 Hayes was convicted of the murders of Jennifer Hawke-Petit and her daughters Hayley and Michaela and sentenced to death.
 His alleged accomplice, Joshua Komisarjevsky, is scheduled to stand trial for the murders in February 2011.

 While a few news organizations in other parts of the country have live blogged for years, this was the first high-profile case in Connecticut in which Twitter played an important role in keeping those interested in the court proceedings updated with information from the courtroom with the use of Twitter.

-A second notable example was news organisations - including ABC News, CNN, BBC, ITV, and BSkyB - using Twitter during the Royal Wedding of Prince William and Kate Middleton in April 2011.
-ABC News’ Tweet tracker was shown on screen, with total Tweets about the royal wedding as well as Tweets per minute.
+A second notable example was news organisations—including ABC News, CNN, BBC, ITV, and BSkyB—using Twitter during the Royal Wedding of Prince William and Kate Middleton in April 2011.
+ABC News' Tweet tracker was shown on screen, with total Tweets about the royal wedding as well as Tweets per minute.

 A Pew Research study indicated, however, that the vast majority of news outlets (93%) use Twitter as a means of promoting their sites vs sharing other relevant news and stories.

-In April 2013 the Associated Press' Twitter account was briefly hacked into, sending out a message that US president Barack Obama had been injured in an attack on the White House.
+In April 2013 the Associated Press' Twitter account was briefly hacked into, sending out a message that U.S. president Barack Obama had been injured in an attack on the White House.
 Stocks lost $134 billion in value almost instantly, before recovering in value when it was discovered the report was false.

 Reporting of entertainment news

 Twitter is also used by many celebrities and others in the entertainment industry (news magazines, journalists, entertainment news shows, etc...) as a way to personally connect with fans, promote projects, and break news.
 Celebrity tweets are often subjects of headline news and sometimes used by the mainstream media and several news outlets as a primary source for confirming information pertaining to a particular story about a celebrity.
 CNN Breaking News, E!
-Online, Perez Hilton, and People Magazine are a few entertainment news outlets that have millions of Twitter followers.
+Online, Perez Hilton, and People magazine are a few entertainment news outlets that have millions of Twitter followers.
 In June 2010, 24-year-old actress Amanda Bynes shocked the entertainment industry by announcing her retirement via Twitter.
 She tweeted "I don't love acting anymore so I've stopped doing it."
 However, a month later, Bynes announced to her followers that she had "unretired."
 Various news sources reported on this story, breaking the news directly from the actress's Twitter page.
 During the 83rd Academy Awards there were 1,269,970 tweets related to the event.